tsetsova/book-summaries/monitoring_with_graphite.md

 Input and output (or I/O) are managed by the kernel (as well as filesystems).I/O is expensive especially if you’re trying to do a lot of one and **any of the other** at any point in time.
 A popular solution is buffering writes in memory with a cache (which requires a lot of memory).
 This has an additional benefit of providing "hot copies" of the data for queries(reads).
 This strategy only works, however, if you write routinely to disk in order to not lose the data, and expire frequently what's in the cache so users don't query stale data.

+## Anatomy of a Monitoring System

+Monitoring systems are now more likely to be a combination of tools rather than one monolithic solution.

+Some of the essential components are:

+* Aggregagator: normalising the metrics
+* State Engine: used for tracking the state of metrics in relation to defined thresholds, send out alert as well as close alert incidents
+* Notification Router: used for sending notifications, escalating etc.
+* Storage Engine: used for the long-term storage and retrieval of metrics
+* Visualisation

+You can use Graphite for all of these or combine tools together.

 ## Graphite Architecture

 Graphite is structured in a way that handles the above-mentioned tradeoffs.
 Caching is done with the help of carbon daemons, which write data to Whisper, a time-series database.
 These give Graphite the ability to store and retrieve time-series data quickly—and at high volume.